kicksent/kicksent.github.io/_posts/2021-12-6-Axios-Interceptors.md

 1. Before making the original request, we can use our interceptor to check the expiration of the token.
 If it is expired then we can refresh the token using another request, and then once it is refreshed, then we will make our original request using the newly refreshed token.
 This ensures that our request will never fail due to having an expired token.

 2. After making the request, if the request fails because the token is expired, we can use ourt interceptor to make a request to refresh the token, and then simply make the request again with this newly refreshed token.
 This means that sometimes our requests will fail but it's nearly the same result as solution #1

+Interceptors can be used for other things too..

 ## Here's what the basic code sample looks like for interceptors